Symplectic topology and ideal-valued measures: Introduction and main results

 \subsubsection{Persistence modules and symplectic cohomology}

-Varolgunes's symplectic cohomology is constructed as a module over the Novikov ring $\Lambda_{\geq0}$, and here we have only used its torsion-free part, obtained by tensoring with the Novikov field $\Lambda$.
-The passage to the torsion-free part is unnecessary for many constructions in this paper.
+Varolg\"une\c s's symplectic cohomology is constructed as a module over the Novikov ring $\Lambda_{\geq0}$.
+Here we only use the invariant obtained by tensoring with the Novikov field $\Lambda$, which forgets torsion.
+This operation is unnecessary for many constructions in this paper.
 It would be interesting to understand and apply the additional information carried by the torsion part.

 Novikov modules, that is modules over $\Lambda_{\geq0}$, can carry an additional structure, namely a \emph{valuation}, which in turn gives rise to \emph{persistence modules} (see for instance \cite{polterovich2020topological} for preliminaries on persistence modules in the symplectic context).
 All the symplectic cohomology modules come with natural valuations.
 Some elementary examples show that the cokernel of the restriction map $SH^*(M) \to SH^*(M \setminus U)$ is a Novikov module which can have non-trivial torsion.
 The latter can be interpreted as a persistence module whose structure is encoded by combinatorial invariants, the \emph{barcodes} (see \emph{ibid.}).
 Thus, to every subset of $M$ there correspond a persistence module and its barcodes.
 Understanding the algebraic structure behind this correspondence should undoubtedly lead to new applications of symplectic cohomology.